Junyi00/tp/docs/UserGuide.md

 #### Adding an order : `addo`

-When your customer sends you an order request, you can include the order and its information with `addo`.
+When your customer requests an order, you can include the order and its information with `addo`.

 **Format**